pip-services/pip-services-docs/content/en/python/container/refer/link_references_decorator.md

 ### Description

-The LinkReferencesDecorator class allows you to create a references decorator that automaticall sets references to newly added components that implement the [IReferenceable interface](../../../commons/refer/ireferenceable) and unsets references from removed components that implement the [IUnreferenceable interface](../../../commons/refer/iunreferenceable).
+The LinkReferencesDecorator class allows you to create a references decorator that automaticall sets references to newly added components that implement the [IReferenceable](../../../commons/refer/ireferenceable) interface and unsets references from removed components that implement the [IUnreferenceable](../../../commons/refer/iunreferenceable) interface.

 ### Constructors
 Creates a new instance of the decorator.

 > LinkReferencesDecorator(next_references: [IReferences](../../../commons/refer/ireferences), top_references: [IReferences](../../../commons/refer/ireferences))

-- **next_references**: [IReferences](../../../commons/refer/ireferences) - the next references or decorator in the chain.
+- **next_references**: [IReferences](../../../commons/refer/ireferences) - next references or decorator in the chain.
-- **top_references**: [IReferences](../../../commons/refer/ireferences) - the decorator at the top of the chain.
+- **top_references**: [IReferences](../../../commons/refer/ireferences) - decorator at the top of the chain.

 ### Instance methods